cloudevents/spec/cloudevents/extensions/attrschema.md

 algorithm to validate non-JSON formatted CloudEvents (XML, Protobuf, etc.) as well.

 ### Validation Algorithm
-To validated a given CloudEvent the attrschema implementation MUST:
+To validate a given CloudEvent the attrschema implementation MUST:

 1. Create a map of all attributes of a given event, where the keys are the attribute names and the values are the attribute values